 Classical education is, above all, systematic—in direct contrast to the scattered, unorganized nature of so much secondary education.
 Rigorous, systematic study has two purposes.
-Rigorous study develops virtue in the student… [And,] systematic study allows students to join… …the ongoing conversion of great minds through the ages.10
+Rigorous study develops virtue in the student… [And,] systematic study allows students to join… …the ongoing conversion of great minds through the ages.11

 Bauer’s and Wise’s system is set up as follows: grades 1 through 4 are for teaching language skills, grades 5 through 8 for teaching logic skills, and grades 9 through 12 for teaching rhetoric skills.
 The entire system is organized by three repetitions of human history: ancient, medieval, Renaissance, and modern.
 So, each of these segments of human history is learned three times—one time for each stage of the trivium.

 The educational approach laid out by The Well-Trained Mind, is wholly superior to anything on offer in America’s public schools.
-Bauer’s and Wise’s method is popular among homeschoolers, and the numbers are clear: the educational outcomes and levels of success for homeschooled children are superior to that of publicly educated children.
-Indeed, homeschooled-children score 15 to 30 percentile points higher than public-schooled children on standardized tests.11 No doubt, some of this discrepancy is due to the culture-of-success that surrounds homeschooled children.
+Bauer’s and Wise’s method is popular among homeschoolers, and the numbers are clear: the educational outcomes and levels of success for homeschooled children are superior to that of public-schooled children.
+Indeed, homeschooled-children score 15 to 30 percentile points higher than public-schooled children on standardized tests.12 No doubt, some of this discrepancy is due to the culture-of-success that surrounds homeschooled children.
 But, the classical education model is at least partly responsible for these superior results.

 Unfortunately, much of modern progressive education is too fixated on the repudiation of Western culture to take any notice of how useful the classical education model is.
 This means that classical education has largely been abandoned by the American public-school system.